AndresPitta/AndresPitta.github.io/_posts/2020-07-08-Realistic-Neighbourhoods.md

 As you can see, this project was successful at generating realistic images of exteriors.
 Further improvements could include trying to refine the edges by doing more post-processing or incorporating pre-trained networks to improve the quality of the images.

+if you want to learn more, you can contact me through my [linkedin](https://www.linkedin.com/in/andrespitta19/).

 Stay tuned for more work!